Sunriver, Oregon (West)

 • Floating volunteers (“booth sitters”) to provide breaks for artists.

 • Electricity at some booths, no charge.
-This must be requested in advance (a booth preference questionnaire will be sent in June to all participating artists).
+This must be requested in advance (a booth preference questionnaire will be sent by early July to all participating artists).

 Hints for Submitting Images of Your Art Work